 The official part of the conference had wrapped up, and the unofficial part seemed ready to follow.
 Suitcases littered the hotel lobby, and among them flopped bodies of exhausted convention-goers.
 I don't know about the rest of them, but my body was subsiding comfortably into the floor, and my mind was close behind.

-I'd arranged to split a taxi to the train station with a fellow convention-goer, and I looked forward to the peace of the quiet car.
+I had arranged to split a taxi to the train station with a fellow convention-goer, and I looked forward to the peace of the quiet car.
 I feared only that I'd be roused from sleep in time to get off at Philadelphia and make it back to work Tuesday.

 But the train was far more crowded than a train has the right to be on a Sunday afternoon, and we had to grab any seats we could find, quiet car or otherwise.
 We couldn't find two seats together, but I did get one next to a woman having a family crisis over her cell phone.